 - Instead of dusting with icing sugar, make a simple glaze for the cake with icing sugar and water.

-Store: Lardy cake will keep in an airtight cake tin for up to 2 days, but it is best eaten fresh on the day it is made.
+Store - Lardy cake will keep in an airtight container or cake tin for up to 2 days, but it is best eaten fresh on the day it's made.

 ❓ Frequently asked questions

 It originates from the West Country (Wiltshire) and historically was only made on special occasions as sugar and spices were considered luxuries.
-Later, it became the mainstay of afternoon tea for farm workers.
+Later, it became the mainstay of afternoon tea for farm workers and labourers.

 Lardy cake tastes a bit like a Chelsea bun or cinnamon bun.